This vegan chili is ‘warm your cheeks in winter’ spicy and deliciously hearty and comforting. A flavorful and satisfying plant-based dinner.

 - Sea Salt To Taste

 - In a large pot, sauté the onion and the garlic in the olive oil until soft.

 - Add the celery and carrot and sauté with the onions.

 - Then add the canned tomato, vegetable stock and tomato paste.
 Bring to a simmer.

 - Add the drained kidney beans and black beans, chili powder, cumin, oregano, cayenne pepper and paprika and stir in.

 - Simmer uncovered until the vegetables are cooked and the flavors have blended beautifully together.

 - Add in the brown sugar and sea salt to taste.

 - Serve with cashew cream, chopped chives, fresh basil leaves and with or without rice.

 *This recipe assumes you’ll be using full strength pure chili powder as we did, and not a chili blend.
-However, if you do want to use a blend (if yours is a blend it will include other mild spices like garlic powder, oregano, cumin etc) then you’ll want to use more than we’ve used here, up to 2 Tablespoons, but taste test and see how you go.
+However, if you are using a blend (if yours is a blend it will include other mild spices like garlic powder, oregano, cumin etc) then you’ll want to use more than we’ve used here, about 2 Tablespoons, but taste test and see how you go.